The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 Delkin Black 150GB CFexpress Type-B

 Delkin Black 150GB CFexpress ran in the Nikon Z8 at 700MB/s.
-They come with a tough build and are available in sizes from 150GB to 650GB.
+They have a tough build and are available in sizes from 150GB to 650GB.
 They also include a limited lifetime warranty with a 48-hour replacement.

 Nikon Z8 In-Camera Speeds: 700 MB/s